 And this from a guy who thinks the U.S. government knew in advance of the attack on Pearl Harbor.

-I have no idea what I mean by that but it sounds sufficiently yellow peril-ish to introduce yet another problem a pro-American President would have had to address: China's control of a number of strategic mineral resources has become obvious.
+I am not certain what I meant by that but it sounds cool.
+In any event, mainland China's control of a number of strategic mineral resources has become obvious.

 A tightening supply of rare-earth elements such as neodymium, samarium, and dysprosium used in permanent magnets, catalysts, glass, polishing, and a broad range of other applications has caught the attention of policymakers in Washington, stimulated efforts to tap rare-earth deposits in North America and Australia, and spurred R&D on alternative materials.